DOI-USGS/ISIS3/FY19-Roadmap.md

 | :muscle: | stretch goal |

 ## Themes
-Funded  developmemnt for ISIS is generally aligned by named projects.
+Funded  development for ISIS is generally aligned by named projects.
 We organize the roadmap thematically due to the amount of synergy between projects.
 In FY19 (October 1, 2018 - September 30, 2019), we are working in the following thematic areas:

 - Streamline the build, test, deploy trains
 - Begin improving the ISIS testing infrastructure
 - Reduce friction for external development on projects
-- (Re-)Build the online community around our software packages; all types of contributors.
+- (Re-)Build the online community around our software packages, all types of contributors.
 - Operationalize ASC Community Sensor Model
 - Begin re-architecture of ISIS